ucd-library/rp-ucd-deployment/README.md

   - `JWT_COOKIE_NAME` name of jwt cookie.  defaults to `rp-ucd-jwt`.
   - Fuseki. variables used to control fuseki.
 Note some of these can be modified if you wish to attach to an external fuseki instance.
     - Connection: `FUSEKI_USERNAME`, `FUSEKI_PASSWORD`, `FUSEKI_HOST`, `FUSEKI_PORT`, `FUSEKI_DATABASE`
-    - `FUSEKI_GRAPHS` comma seperated list of graphs to use in the fuseki dataset when creating an es model
+    - `FUSEKI_GRAPHS` space seperated list of graphs to use in the fuseki dataset when creating an es model

 There are additional config variables you an use see in the main [config.js](https://github.com/ucd-library/vessel/blob/master/node-utils/lib/config.js) file.
 However it is not recommend to change them unless you know what you are doing.